Network Inspection for Detecting Strategic Attacks: Case When

 \end{example}

-Still, some results remain valid when $b_1 < \smsc$ and $b_2 > \semm$: In Proposition~\ref{all_resources}, \eqref{res1} still holds.
-In Theorem~\ref{bounds_game}, the lower bound on the equilibrium expected detection rates is still valid.
-In Theorem~\ref{MSC-MSP-eNE}, when choosing $\sold{\Def^{min}}{b_1}{}$, the expected detection rate is still guaranteed to be at least $\frac{b_1}{\smsc}$, regardless of \attacker's strategy.
-From these remaining results, we can show that $b_1^\prime = \lceil \alpha \smsc \rceil$ is still a sufficient condition for the expected detection rates in equilibrium to be at least $\alpha$, and provides an upper bound on the optimal value $b_1^\dag$ of \ECOP.
-Furthermore, given an MSC, $\Def^{min}$, if \defender positions these $b_1^\prime$ detectors according to the inspecting strategy $\sold{\Def^{min}}{b_1^\prime}{}$, she is still guaranteed to detect a fraction $\alpha$ of the attacks in expectation, regardless of which strategy \attacker chooses.
+Still, some results remain valid when $b_1 < \smsc$ and $b_2 > \semm$: In Theorem~\ref{all_resources}, property \eqref{res1} still holds.
+In~\eqref{Eq:Bounds_r}, the MSC-based lower bound on the equilibrium expected detection rates is still valid.
+If \defender selects the strategy $\sold{\Def^{min}}{b_1}{}$, the expected detection rate is guaranteed to be at least $\frac{b_1}{\smsc}$, regardless of \attacker's strategy.
+From these remaining results, we can deduce that $(\lceil \alpha \smsc \rceil,\sold{\Def^{min}}{\lceil \alpha \smsc \rceil}{})$ is a feasible solution to \ECOP when $b_2 > \semm$.
+However, the optimality gap derived in Section~\ref{Sec:MSC/MSP} does not hold anymore.

 \ifadditional